Today’s Reading: Judges 6-8:21

 God was ready for Gideon to move forward but, knowing Gideon so well, God allowed him to seek proof one more time.
 God told Gideon that, if he was still afraid, he could go down close to the Midianite camp and listen to their campfire conversations.
 Gideon took God up on the offer and came back with confidence.
 He split the remaining 300 men into 3 groups of 100, handing each of them a ram’s horn and a clay jar with a torch in it.
 They surrounded the camp and, on Gideon’s count, they blew the horns and broke the clay jars, surrounding the enemy camp with noise and fire.
 God caused confusion among the Midianites and they began to fight each other (7:9-22).

 And Gideon saw clearly that God was still performing miracles among the Israelites, just as He had for their ancestors and just as He continues to do today!
-My thoughts go to the verses I memorized last week:
+My thoughts go to these verses in Psalm 18:

 I love you, Lord; you are my strength.